In this section

-If you are going to request written reasons, it is very important that we have clear instructions from the client to request written reasons and they understand the purpose of any request for written reasons as the Tribunal member may ask the client directly for their confirmation.
+If you are going to request written reasons, it is very important that we have clear instructions from the client to request written reasons and they understand the purpose of any request for written reasons.
+This is because the Tribunal member may ask the client directly for their confirmation.
 See, for example Yarra Community Housing v Komi (Residential Tenancies) VCAT 1525.
 You should advise the client the benefits of written reasons, in particular, in providing written reasons the VCAT Member will have to explain their decision, considerations which they took into account and the procedural steps taken by the Member to come to the decision.
 Having written reasons may also assist the client understand the VCAT Member’s decision making process.

-Written reasons are important should the client should they wish to exercise appellant rights or require the member to justify their decision, noting however that Homeless Law has a limited capacity to pursue appeals of VCAT decisions
+Written reasons are important should the client should they wish to exercise appellant rights.

 Given the recency of the new Residential Tenancies Amendment Act reforms, Homeless Law pro bono lawyers are requested to inform their Homeless Law in-house contact if they receive written reasons in a matter they have acted in.

 A party to a Tribunal hearing may request written reasons for a decision under s 117(2) Victorian Civil and Administrative Tribunal Act 1998 (Vic) (VCAT Act).
 In residential tenancy matters, a request for written reasons must be made at hearing, either before or at the time of the notification of the Tribunal’s decision: VCAT Act schedule 1 cl 76.
 It is good practice to request reasons at the start of a hearing as some Tribunal Members are less receptive to written reason requests if made at the end of a hearing.